 Why nominate yourself?

 - Employers are looking for someone who stands out.
 “Winning an award sets you apart,”says Steve Dimmick.
 “If you can show on your CV that you’ve won or been nominated for an award, employers will notice.”

 - Award-winners attract customers.
 Awards create awareness and people will notice you and trust you.
 A winning mentality gives potential customers confidence in what you can do and that you will deliver an excellent, professional job.

 - It’s a celebration of your achievements.
 “If you are part of a team, that team benefits hugely from the rewards of the ceremony, the bonding that emerges from it and the sense of pride,” says Pippa Craddock.

 - It cements your reputation.
 A prize is a milestone in your professional development, and a benchmark to your peers of what you can do in your industry.

 - It offers priceless publicity.
 “If the awards are free to enter,” says Lisa Newton, “there’s no good reason not to.”

 AAT is launching its own awards this year, with categories including Professional Member of the Year, Licensed Member of the Year, Rising Star of the Year, AAT Champion of the Year and Branch of the Year.
 Entries close on 27 March so there’s still time to get that award-winning entry in.
 The winners will be announced in a ceremony at the AAT Annual Conference on 7 June 2018.
 Get the recognition you deserve and enter now.

-Mark Blayney Stuart is a business writer and speaker and Former Head of Research at the Chartered Institute of Marketing.
+Mark Blayney Stuart is Business Journalist of the Year, Wales Media Awards 2017 and Former Head of Research at the Chartered Institute of Marketing.